HERMES Support

 • What ID do I need to show the live proctor/invigilator?

-You will need to have an official photographic identification ready to show the proctor/ invigilator.
+All candidates are required to show a current official photographic identification to the proctor/ invigilator.
 This can be a national ID card, a passport, a drivers license.
-Your identification must be in date (recent).
-Please make sure that your name on your myERS account reflects the name on your ID.
+Candidate names must match the names on their myERS account as well as their ProctorU account.

 • Will I be able to make notes on a piece of paper during the examination?

-No, it is against examination regulations to have any additional materials such as paper, pen, pencil on your desk during the examination.
+No, it is against examination regulations to have any additional materials such as paper, pen, pencil on the desk during the examination.

 • Can I eat and drink during the examination?